 Apply to Vancouver MSW

-This next MSW cohort in Vancouver is scheduled to begin Summer 2018.
-Application materials will be available at this web site begining September 2017.
-Advanced Standing applications for BASW/BSW graduates will be available September 2016 to start Summer 2017.
+The next MSW cohort in Vancouver is scheduled to begin Summer 2018.
+Applications will be available September 2017.

 Thank you for your interest in pursuing your MSW degree at Eastern Washington University's School of Social Work.